Waiākea-Uka: Climate and Topography

 The topography of the entire area is quite varied; The main roads (Hoaka Road, 'Aina'ola Drive, Kawailani Street) are laid over the same active rift zones that created the region over the past 100 years.
-Further earthquake activity and land settling has created a spectacular view of the Hilo region, including Hilo bay, as well as Mauna Kea.
+Further earthquake activity and land settling has created a view of the Hilo region, including Hilo bay, as well as Mauna Kea.
 Waiākea Stream flows from the slopes of Mauna Loa at 19°37′57″N 155°10′41″W into Waiākea Pond at an elevation of only 10 ft at 19°42′53″N 155°4′35″W.

 As Waiakea-Uka is on the lower flanks of Mauna Loa, the area is known in for its rainfall; in August 2013, the Waiakea-Uka NWS rain gauge showed 83.96 inches of accumulated rain, while the Hilo International Airport rain gauge only registered 57.97 inches for the same length of time; though these two rain gauges are about 6 miles apart, this represents a difference of 25.99 inches, or about the average yearly rainfall of the state of Kansas.
 As a result, Papaya, Guava, Citrus and Plumeria are grown by many residents.
 In recent years, plums and peaches can be seen around many of the area's fields.